h4ck3rm1k3/fritzing/fritzing/README.txt

 ABOUT FRITZING
-Fritzing is an open-source initiative to support designers and artists to take the step from physical prototyping to actual product.
-We are creating this software in the spirit of Processing and Arduino, that allows the designer / artist / researcher / hobbyist to document their Arduino-based prototype and create a PCB layout for manufacturing.
+Fritzing is an open-source initiative to support designers and artists in taking the step from physical prototyping to actual product.
+We are creating this software in the spirit of Processing and Arduino.
+Fritzing's goal is to allow the designer / artist / researcher / hobbyist to document their breadboard-based prototype and create a PCB layout for manufacturing.
-The complimenting website helps to share and discuss drafts and experiences as well as to reduce manufacturing costs.
+We hope our website will be a place for people to share and discuss their projects and experiences.

-Fritzing is essentially an Electronic Design Automation software with a low entry barrier, suited for the needs of designers and artists.
-It uses the metaphor of the breadboard, so that it is easy to transfer your hardware sketch to the software.
-From there it is possible to create PCB layouts for turning it into a robust PCB yourself or by help of a manufacturer.
+Fritzing is essentially Electronic Design Automation software suited to the needs of designers and artists.
+It uses the metaphor of the breadboard, so that it is easy to transfer a hardware sketch to the software by using a drag-and-drop-based GUI to copy your sketch.
+From there it is possible to create PCB layouts for turning your prototype into a robust PCB, either on your own, or with the help of a manufacturer.

 GNU GPL v3 on the code and CreativeCommons:BY-SA on the rest